policykit/policykit/docs/source/gettingstarted.rst

 Slack
 """""
-The Slack integration occurs through Metagov.
-Follow the setup instructions for the Metagov Slack Plugin to create a new Slack App to use with PolicyKit.
+The Slack integration is facilitated through the Metagov plugin.
+Follow the setup instructions for the :doc:`Metagov Slack Plugin <integration:header>` to create a new Slack App to use with PolicyKit.

 Discord